 If you want to watch me make this recipe for Orange Beef & Broccoli in the Ninja Foodi, you can right on YouTube or below the recipe in this post.
 Here is the link: Orange Beef & Broccoli in the Ninja Foodi.

 Is Orange Beef & Broccoli Spicy?

-This recipe calls for a total of 2 Tbsp of red chili pepper paste and I consider it to be perfectly spiced.
+This recipe calls for a total of 2 tablespoon of red chili pepper paste and I consider it to be perfectly spiced.
 It won't leave you with your mouth on fire or the feeling like you want to eat a loaf a bread and wash it down with a gallon of milk, but it is spicy enough to leave that lingering heat behind when you are done eating it.

 You can always cut down on the red pepper paste to reduce the spiciness or omit it all together if you don't like spicy food.